Ruthenium: Chemical properties

 Ruthenium has four crystal modifications and does not tarnish at ambient conditions; it oxidizes upon heating to 800 C. Ruthenium dissolves in fused alkalis to give ruthenates (RuO_{4}^{2−}).
-It is not attacked by acids (even aqua regia) but is attacked by halogens at high temperatures.
-Indeed, ruthenium is most readily attacked by oxidizing agents.
+It is not attacked by acids (even aqua regia) but is attacked by sodium hypochlorite at room temperature, and halogens at high temperatures.
+Ruthenium is most readily attacked by oxidizing agents.
 Small amounts of ruthenium can increase the hardness of platinum and palladium.
 The corrosion resistance of titanium is increased markedly by the addition of a small amount of ruthenium.
 The metal can be plated by electroplating and by thermal decomposition.
-A ruthenium-molybdenum alloy is known to be superconductive at temperatures below 10.6 K. Ruthenium is the only 4d transition metal that can assume the group oxidation state +8, and even then it is less stable there than the heavier congener osmium: this is the first group from the left of the table where the second and third-row transition metals display notable differences in chemical behavior.
-Like iron but unlike osmium, ruthenium can form aqueous cations in its lower oxidation states of +2 and +3.
+A ruthenium–molybdenum alloy is known to be superconductive at temperatures below 10.6 K. Ruthenium is the only 4d transition metal that can assume the group oxidation state +8, and even then it is less stable there than the heavier congener osmium: this is the first group from the left of the table where the second and third-row transition metals display notable differences in chemical behavior.
+Like iron but unlike osmium, ruthenium can form aqueous cations in its lower oxidation +2 and +3 states.

 Ruthenium is the first in a downward trend in the melting and boiling points and atomization enthalpy in the 4d transition metals after the maximum seen at molybdenum, because the 4d subshell is more than half full and the electrons are contributing less to metallic bonding.
 (Technetium, the previous element, has an exceptionally low value that is off the trend due to its half-filled [Kr]4d55s2 configuration, though it is not as far off the trend in the 4d series as manganese in the 3d transition series.)
-Unlike the lighter congener iron, ruthenium is paramagnetic at room temperature, as iron also is above its Curie point.
+Unlike the lighter congener iron, ruthenium is usually paramagnetic at room temperature, as iron also is above its Curie point.
+However, the metastable tetragonal phase of ruthenium, created as a thin film on single crystal Mo, is ferromagnetic at room temperature.

-The reduction potentials in acidic aqueous solution for some common ruthenium ions are shown below:
+The reduction potentials in acidic aqueous solution for some common ruthenium species are shown below:

 Isotopes

-Naturally occurring ruthenium is composed of seven stable isotopes.
-Additionally, 34 radioactive isotopes have been discovered.
-Of these radioisotopes, the most stable are 106Ru with a half-life of 373.59 days, 103Ru with a half-life of 39.26 days and 97Ru with a half-life of 2.9 days.
+Naturally occurring ruthenium is composed of seven stable isotopes: 96, 98-102, 104.
+Additionally, 34 synthetic radioactive isotopes have been discovered.
+Of these radioisotopes, the most stable are 106Ru with a half-life of 371.8 days, 103Ru with a half-life of 39.245 days and 97Ru with a half-life of 2.837 days.

-Fifteen other radioisotopes have been characterized with atomic weights ranging from 89.93 u (90Ru) to 114.928 u (115Ru).
-Most of these have half-lives that are less than five minutes except 95Ru (half-life: 1.643 hours) and 105Ru (half-life: 4.44 hours).
+Fifteen other radioisotopes have been characterized ranging from 87Ru) to 120Ru.
+Most of these have half-lives that are less than five minutes; the exceptions are 94Ru (51.8 minutes), 95Ru (1.607 hours), and 105Ru (4.44 hours).

-The primary decay mode before the most abundant isotope, 102Ru, is electron capture and the primary mode after is beta emission.
+The primary decay mode before the most abundant isotope, 102Ru, is electron capture while the primary mode after is beta emission.
 The primary decay product before 102Ru is technetium and the primary decay product after is rhodium.

-106Ru is a product of fission of a nucleus of uranium or plutonium.
-High concentrations of detected atmospheric 106Ru were associated with an alleged undeclared nuclear accident in Russia in 2017.
+106Ru is a fission product of uranium or plutonium.
+High concentrations of this isotopes detected in the atmosphere over Europe were associated with an alleged undeclared nuclear accident in Russia in 2017.